 - Serve on our board of directors or on one of our committees: Servant leadership is more than just a buzz phrase; it’s essential to our very existence.
 If you possess leadership skills and vision and don’t mind participating in meetings that occur indoors, we’d love to see if we’re a match.

-Curious to know more about supporting our work and making the NCOAE experience available to more of our local youth?
+Curious to know more about supporting our work and making outdoor experiences available to more of our local youth?
 Just give us a call at (910) 399-8090 and ask for Celine, our director of operations, or Zac, our executive director.